Generator maintenance: How to care for your generator

 If you experience power outages, the advantages of owning a functioning standby generator vastly outweigh the consequences.
 Though the list of maintenance tasks may at first seem daunting, do not let this deter you from purchasing a generator.
 The peace of mind that comes from knowing your house will always have power is worth the effort.
 After the first week or two of maintenance, you’ll find it easy and rewarding to run through the quick checklist of tasks.
 The most important thing is to remember to exercise the generator every week.

 If you are unsure what kind of generator to get, or are still deciding if you want to invest in a generator at all, check out our free and easy-to-use generator sizing calculator.
 The tool will help you figure out the size you need and the amount it will cost.
-If you decide to purchase a generator, up to 3 dealers will compete to give you the best deal.
+If you decide to purchase a generator, up to 3 independent dealers will compete to give you the best deal.
 Reach out to us today with any questions!

 Protect Your Generator Today